AOS573-2017/aos573-2017.github.io/_lectures/14-final.md

 ## Exercise: Taking the Difference of Gridded Values

 > Consider the case of two two-dimensional matrices with unknown dimensions.
 You are asked to take the difference of these two datasets and report the end result.
 Sketch out in pseudo-code how you would accomplish this task.
-Once that is done, open `test-exercise.py` and write two tests calling a function `sum_grid` with 1) two 2x2 matrices and 2) two 3x5 matrices.
-Finally, compose the function `sum_grid`!
+Once that is done, open `test-exercise.py` and write two tests calling a function `diff_grid` with 1) two 2x2 matrices and 2) two 3x5 matrices.
+Finally, compose the function `diff_grid`!

-# Shell Scripts Revisited
+# The Shell Revisited

 Back in the very first class we got a basic introduction to some command line programs, such as `cd`, `ls`, and `pwd`.
 Later, in the Fortran section, we created a bash script to compile and run our program.
 Now we are going to expand our bash repertoire a bit further.